-I have said this before and will say it again: neighbors and community members who know you by name and by face will be the ones that will watch your back in a crisis.
-You do not have to become best friends with these people – but you do need to say hi once in awhile and perhaps get involved in some community activities so that they can get to know you and you, them.
+I have said this before and will say it again: neighbors and community members who know you by name and face will be the ones that will watch your back in a crisis.
+You do not have to become best friends with these people – but you do need to say hi once in a while and perhaps get involved in some community activities so that they can get to know you, and you them.

 Before bed each night, block the track of sliding doors with a metal bar or a piece of wood.
 Those locks are very easy to force.

 18. Secure Sidelights or Doors with Large Windows

 It’s a very simple thing for a thief to break out a small window, then reach in and unlock your door from the inside.
 Invest in some decorative metal grid work to make this more difficult.

 19. Create a Safe Area to Which You Can Retreat